kbjorner/synthesis/README.md

 ### **Pima**
 First of all, a model needs to be trained
 ```
-python3 pima_Pima.py
+python3 pima_NN.py
 ```

-This will save the corresponding model in the *models/* folder, and generate the constraints file file, containing the examples for our Programming-by-example method, enconded as constraints for the synthesis step later.
+This will save the corresponding model in the *models/* folder, and generate the constraints file in *smtfiles/pima_constraints.smt2*, containing the examples for our Programming-by-example method, enconded as constraints for the synthesis step later.
 In the case of Pima, the constraints are sorted by acending *confidence*,